The crunchy pangritata topping makes this one.

 Total Cost - £9.92 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

 Time to get on with the pasta sauce.
-Add 2 chopped cloves of garlic and a teaspoon of chilli flakes to a pan.
-Mix them in, and then add your bag of cherry tomatoes.
+Add 2 chopped garlic cloves and a teaspoon of chilli flakes to a pan.
+Mix them in and add your bag of cherry tomatoes.
 Add a splash of water to prevent the vegetables from catching on the pan.
 Keep frying the tomatoes until they start to soften.
-At this point, take a wooden spoon and smoosh the tomatoes.
+At this point, take a wooden spoon and squish the tomatoes.

-Add a tablespoon and a half of balsamic glaze to the sauce.
-Mix it in, and then add your tin of cherry tomatoes.
-Stir them in, and smoosh them as they start to soften.
+Add 1 1⁄2 tablespoons of balsamic glaze to the sauce.
+Mix it in and add your tin of cherry tomatoes.
+Stir them in and squish them as they start to soften.

-At this point, add a tablespoon and a half of mascarpone.
-Stir it in, and then add a large handful of basil, and season with salt and pepper.
+At this point, add 1 1⁄2 tablespoons of mascarpone.
+Stir it in.
+Add a large handful of basil and season with salt and pepper.
 Stir everything together and bubble everything down until it is nice and thick.

 Get your pasta on (follow pack instructions).

-When the pasta is ready, drain and then fold through the sauce.
+When the pasta is ready, drain and fold through the sauce.